 Considerations:

-- Desktop-only, with no native cloud or web deployment
+- Desktop-only.
+No native cloud or web deployment

-Best for: Budget-conscious teams, academics, and GIS professionals who need a flexible desktop tool.
+Best for: Teams watching their budget, academics, and GIS professionals who want a flexible desktop tool they can customize.

 Pricing: Free.